Premier League Darts

-Premier League Darts is a darts tournament which launched on 20 January 2005 on Sky Sports.
+Premier League Darts, known for sponsorship purposes as BetMGM Premier League Darts, is a darts tournament which launched on 20 January 2005 on Sky Sports.
 Now played weekly from February to May, the event originally started as a fortnightly fixture in small venues around the United Kingdom.
-The tournament originally featured seven players, gradually expanded to ten by 2013, before reduced again from 2022 to eight players from the PDC circuit competing in a knockout style format, with nights also hosted in Europe at different venues.
+The tournament originally featured seven players, gradually expanded to ten by 2013, before reduced again from 2022 to eight players from the Professional Darts Corporation circuit competing in a knockout style format, with nights also hosted in Europe at different venues.
 The top four players in the PDC Order of Merit are joined by four wildcard selections to make up the eight-person field.
 Alongside the World Championship and the World Matchplay, it is considered part of the sport's Triple Crown.
-The current sponsor is Cazoo.

 While active, Phil Taylor dominated the event, winning six of the thirteen tournaments he appeared in.
 He went unbeaten throughout the first three seasons before James Wade ended his 44 match run in the first match of the 2008 season.
 A new champion was to be crowned after Mervyn King defeated him in the 2009 semi-finals, where Wade defeated King 13–8 in the final, to pick up the £125,000 first prize.
 Taylor defeated Wade the following season to claim his fifth title in the competition in 2010, achieving two nine-dart finishes in the final, the only player to achieve this accomplishment.

-Although there have been six overall winners of the Premier League, the league stage has been dominated by Taylor and Michael Van Gerwen, with Taylor topping the table for each of the first eight editions and van Gerwen winning the next seven.
+Although there have been eight overall winners of the Premier League, the league stage has been dominated by Taylor and Michael van Gerwen, with Taylor topping the table for each of the first eight editions and van Gerwen winning the next seven.
 In 2020, Glen Durrant became the third player to finish top after all league fixtures had been completed.
 He went on to win the title, meaning all three players both topped the table and won the play-offs at their first attempt.
+In 2024, this feat was then repeated by Luke Littler who became the fourth player to both top the table following the completion of the league stage and then win the play-offs on their debut Premier League appearance.

 The prize fund has risen from £265,000 in the early years of the tournament, steadily increasing each year for a prize fund of £1,000,000 in 2022.
 The winner currently receives £275,000.